 Maybe this utopia would encourage developers and designers to build simpler websites and web apps, outside of the media industry.

-At the moment, the scorecard is bleak.
+At the moment, the landscape is bleak.
 Directly and indirectly through their actions, journalists and media orgs harm the open web, endorse complexity and bloat, and limit web browser independence.

 Apr 18, 2019